kayleiburke/sample-meetup/README.md

 ## App Specifications:
+This application was created as part of a job interview process.
 Below were the specifications used to design the application:

 - This app stores Users and the Groups they attend.
 Users have first names and last names.
 Groups have a name.
 Users can attend multiple groups and have roles in each group.
 The roles